Designations Congruent with Things: Chapter 14

 “Yeah,” Newton manages after several more seconds.
 “No, I know.
 I’m—I get it.”

-"Do you know—" Hermann realizes mid-question that what he is about to ask is a terrible idea.
+"Do you—" Hermann realizes mid-question that what he’s about to ask is poorly considered.
 He breaks his phrase in half and restarts his sentence.
-“Do you find it helpful if I orient you?” he asks, leaving the context implied, hoping Newton will say ‘no’, hoping that they’ll both believe it.
+“Do you find it helpful if I orient you?”
+He leaves the context implied, hopes Newton will say ‘no,’ hopes they’ll both believe it.

-“Yeah,” Newton says, looking resolutely at the opposite wall.
+“Yeah.”
+Newton resolutely studies the opposite wall.
 “Maybe a little.”

 Hermann nods, trying recast this as progress of some kind.
 Of any kind.

-The more that comes to light, the less he’s going to like it.
-Of that much, he is quite sure.
+The more that comes to light, the less he’ll like it.
+Of that much, he’s quite sure.

-From the moment he’d predicted the timing of the triple event, he’d known that his life would be abjectly, acutely miserable for the foreseeable future, and, while he is now grateful that he’s not in danger of being consumed by a kaiju, he had hit that particular forecast straight on the proverbial head.
+From the moment he’d predicted the timing of the triple event, he’d known his life would be abjectly, acutely miserable for the foreseeable future, and, while he is grateful he’s not in danger of ending his life in the maw of a kaiju, he’d hit that particular forecast straight on its proverbial head.

 Breakfast had been awful.